rhKashif/SteamPulse/dashboard/README.md

 Assumption that the current word map will for review text will be useful and interesting for community members to see:
 - More comprehensive language processing is required to increase the relevancy of words on the word map but given time constraints, this has not been implemented

+Design decision - use of `format_sentiment_significant_figures` to format sentiment.